Electronic Messages are not meant to live in the inbox.

 - Determine whether or not you are responsible for retaining it, AND

-- Move it to an appropriately named file folder, OR delete it
+- Move it to an appropriately named label (folder) in Gmail, OR delete it

 - Determine whether or not you need to mark it for follow-up or create a reminder

 Email is an electronic form of correspondence.
 As such, it is subject to the retention guidelines developed by your office in cooperation with the Records Management Program.
 If your office has yet to meet with the Records Manager, a good rule of thumb follows:

 - Routine correspondence dealing with general administrative matters should be retained three years and then deleted.

-- Correspondence recording significant transactions, projects, events, and operations should be retained in the office for seven years and then transferred to the Archives for permanent retention.
+- Correspondence recording significant transactions, projects, events, and operations should be transferred, in accordance to your retention schedule, to the Records Manager for permanent retention.
 This transfer may happen annually or at separation from the college.